RMLio/algemaploom-rs/README.md

 5) Conditionals

 ## Bindings
-AlgeMapLoom provides bindings for Java, Python and Node.js.
+MappingLoom provides bindings for Java, Python and Node.js.
 These can be enabled with the features `jni`, `pyo3` and `neon` respectively.

 If you build from source, you can run the `build_java.sh`, `build_python.sh` and `build_nodejs.sh`